Dynamic MDETR: A Dynamic Multimodal Transformer Decoder for Visual Grounding: Related Work

 \subsection{Efficient Transformers}

 Self-attention in Transformer~\cite{vaswani2017attention} endows the model with global receptive field and larger modeling capacity, at the cost of huge memory and heavy computation.
-An effective way towards efficient transformers is to reduce model-level redundancy for efficient computing, such as exploring the low-rank property in self-attention and reduce the self-attention complexity from $O(n^2)$ to $O(n)$~\cite{wang2020linformer,choromanski2020rethinking}.
+An effective way towards efficient transformers is to reduce model-level redundancy for efficient computing, such as exploring the low-rank property in self-attention and reducing the self-attention complexity from $O(n^2)$ to $O(n)$~\cite{wang2020linformer,choromanski2020rethinking}.

 In this work, we focus on another kind of efficient transformers, i.e., reducing data-level redundancy for efficient computing.
-In fact, there exists spatial redundancy in natural images, such background areas not consisting of any objects, or objects that have no help for recognizing the target object, which is more severe in images of high resolution.
-There are some ranking-based token sampling methods for vision transformers~\cite{rao2021dynamicvit,pan2021ia}.
-DynamicViT~\cite{rao2021dynamicvit} prunes redundant tokens progressively based on informative score predicted by MLP.
+In fact, there is spatial redundancy in natural images, such as background areas not consisting of any objects, or objects that have no help for recognizing the target object, which is more severe in images of high resolution.
+There are some works trying to reduce spatial redundancy for efficient transformers~\cite{rao2021dynamicvit,pan2021ia,song2021dynamic,roh2021sparse}.
+DynamicViT~\cite{rao2021dynamicvit} progressively prunes redundant tokens based on informative score predicted by MLP.
 IA-RED$^2$~\cite{pan2021ia} proposes a multi-head interpreter to hierarchically reduce redundant tokens.
-Some training tricks like gumbel softmax~\cite{jang2016categorical} are used to solve the non-differential problem of the ranking based sampling module, but all tokens participate in computation when training, thus these methods only reduce the computation for inference.

-Inspired by offsets-based spatial sampling methods~\cite{zhu2020deformable, gao2022adamixer} , we propose 2D adaptive sampling based on differential bilinear interpolation~\cite{jaderberg2015spatial}.
-Compared with the above ranking-based methods, Dynamic MDETR with the sampling module can use a small and fixed number of points for both training and inference, thus reducing computational cost for both training and inference rather than only inference.
-Moreover, Dynamic MDETR preserves the 2D structure of images and samples visual feature points on the 2D space, which can better capture the positional information and geometric characteristics of the target object.
+DGE~\cite{song2021dynamic} proposes a token merging method, using coarse-grained patch splitting for uninformative patches and fine-grained patch splitting for informative patches.
+Sparse DETR~\cite{roh2021sparse} keeps the image structure, and just selectively updates parts of visual features.
+There are some differences between these methods and our Dynamic MDETR.
+First, different from these methods, our proposed Dynamic MDETR samples in the 2D space, i.e., sampling a small number of visual features by predicting x and y offsets relative to the reference point.
+In addition to different specific techniques, our target tasks are different.
+Dynamic ViT makes image classification, Sparse DETR is applied to object detection, and DGE validates its effectiveness on image classification, object detection and segmentation.
+All of these works deal with single modal data (images), while our Dynamic MDETR focuses on multimodal data (images and text).
+And our work is the first to explore dynamic and efficient framework for visual grounding task.